Question: What is "Web 3.0?"

 ITS is a set of smart-contract tools that automate the complex tasks involved in managing token supply and translating token functionality across multiple blockchains.
 It vastly simplifies development work for these deployments – and for vanilla tokens, makes no-code multichain token minting possible via the ITS Portal.
 Find out for yourself: mint an Interchain Token on the portal.

-As a component of Mobius Development Stack, ITS focuses on token interoperability.
+As a component of Axelar's Mobius Development Stack, ITS focuses on token interoperability.
 While Amplifier enables dApps to connect across chains, ITS lets tokens work as if native within connected ecosystems.
 This also ensures that code remains manageable as developers create truly chain-agnostic applications where both logic and value can move freely.

 These features open up new possibilities for tokenization, including seamless multichain staking, voting and yield farming.